JetBrains/intellij-plugin-verifier/README.md

     -major-ide-version (-miv)
         The IDE version with which to compare API problems.
         This IDE will be downloaded from the IDE Repository: https://www.jetbrains.com/intellij-repository/releases

-    -jetbrains-plugins-file (jbpf)
-        The path to a file with plugin IDs separated by newline.
-        The provided plugin IDs are JetBrains-developed plugins that, along with IDE build, constitute IntelliJ API used by third-party plugin developers.
-        Compatible versions of these plugins will be available locally when verifying release and trunk IDEs.

     -release-jetbrains-plugins (-rjbp)
         The root of the local plugin repository containing JetBrains plugins compatible with the release IDE.